ebellocchia/telegram_crypto_price_bot/README.md

 Telegram bot for displaying cryptocurrencies prices and charts based on *pyrogram* and *matplotlib* libraries.\
 Data is retrieved using CoinGecko APIs.\
-It is possible to show coin information either on demand (by calling a command) or periodically using a background task.\
+It is possible to show coin information either on demand (by manually calling a command) or periodically using background tasks.\
-A single bot instance can be used with multiple coins and in multiple groups, since it uses multiple tasks.\
+A single bot instance can be used with multiple coins and in multiple groups.\
 The usage of the bot is restricted to admins, in order to avoid users to flood the chat with price requests.

 ## Setup